 The importance of intelligence as capital in counterterrorism is further illustrated by the response to the September 11, 2001, terrorist attack in the United States, since the international community came together to share intelligence on terrorist organizations in order to dismantle their operations throughout the world.
 This essentially crippled the LTTE’s maritime logistics support to which their survival depended on.
 The LTTE’s threat to global security was obliterated at the hands of the international collaboration of intelligence agencies.
 Since the modus operandi and tradecraft of al-Qaeda, Taliban, and the recent ISIS is the replica of the LTTE in Sri Lanka, I believe that the international community is capable of combatting ISIS by utilizing the same model that Sri Lankan military used against the LTTE.

 Does this latest military defeat of a terrorist organization make us ponder the improbable?
 Can we learn anything from the Sri Lankan experience to deal with ISIS?
-Can we apply a similar counterinsurgency or counterterrorism model to which the Sri Lankan military used against LTTE?
+Can we apply a similar counterinsurgency or counterterrorism model that the Sri Lankan military used against LTTE?

 Balasingham, A. (2001).
 The Will to Freedom: An Inside View of Tamil Resistance.
 Mitcham, England: Fairfax.